 Buckwheat Porridge with Milk, sometimes called Buckwheat Kasha, is a popular breakfast meal across Russia.
 Actually anything buckwheat is staple in the Russian kitchen.
 Japanese soba noodles are also made with buckwheat.
 Buckwheat apparently helps lower bad cholesterol, is high in protein, and is gluten free and low GI.

-Russia is the worlds biggest producer of buckwheat, and it is a Russian favourite.
+Russia is the worlds biggest producer of Buckwheat or Grechka (гречка), and it is a Russian favourite.
 Buckwheat is not part of the wheat family at all, therefore it’s gluten-free, the name just tricks you!
 It’s actually a seed, and related to rhubarb.
 It got it’s name from a Dutch origin translation ‘beech wheat’ because it resembles a beech nut seed.

-I’m not a huge fan of buckwheat, but enjoy this kasha with honey.
-But it’s really for the health benefits that I eat it.
-Some say its like a superfood, but I think it’s an acquired taste.
+As a child, I was never a huge fan of buckwheat, but I now love this kasha with honey.
+And it has the bonus added health benefits.
+Some say it’s like a superfood, but I think it’s an acquired taste.
 That said, those that love it, really love it.
-I also like to eat Buckwheat with Mushrooms, which is a savoury side dish.
+I also like to eat Buckwheat with Mushrooms, which is a savory side dish.

 - 1 cup roasted buckwheat groats